srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 5.2 Edit and Apply ConfigMap
 ----------------------------

-In this step we create the necessary configMap.yaml for the SR-IOV CNI plugin.
-The configMap.yaml file contains the device vendor and and device ID of the NIC.
-The device ID can be found using the ``lspci`` command as shown below.
-Its important to note that PFs and VFs have different device IDs.
+Next, we create the required `configMap.yaml` for the SR-IOV CNI plugin.
+This file contains the vendor and device IDs of the NIC.
+Use the ``lspci`` command to identify the correct IDs.
+Note that Physical Functions (PFs) and Virtual Functions (VFs) have different device IDs.

 .. code-block:: bash

     lspci -nn -s 01:01.0
     01:01.0 Ethernet controller [0200]: Intel Corporation Ethernet Adaptive Virtual Function [8086:1889] (rev 02)

-In our case the device ID is ``1889`` and the vendor ID is ``8086``.
-The configMap.yaml file should look like this:
+In this case, the device ID is ``1889`` and the vendor ID is ``8086``.
+The `configMap.yaml` file should look like this:

 .. code-block:: yaml